-I have many clients who come to me and say that they are still in love with their partner but that they are finding it harder and harder to stay that way.
+I have many clients who come to me looking for ways to fix a relationship because they say that they are still in love with their partner but that they are finding it harder and harder to stay that way.
 They are sad and lonely and desperate to change.

 Fortunately, and unfortunately, most relationships are the same.
 They go through good times and bad.
 And the bad times are all very similar, standard even, in their issues.
 And because the issues are standard, they are identifiable and easy to address.